endrefh/my_own_app_endrefh/README.md

 ETW is mainly used to account emissions for commercial transportation, but it could be also used to account for emissions produced by a single consumer.

+### USEPA Calculator
+The USEPA has created an excel based tool to estimate your carbon footprint based on household vehicles, home energy, and waste.
+It also provides a section of recommendations for ways in which you can reduce your footprint.

+The tool relies heavily on averages, specifically US averages, but gives the user options to input actual data including actual car mileage and your vehicle's mpg fuel efficiency.

+This tool can be a great resource to understand calculations behind their primary data point, pounds of CO2 emissions per year.
+It also provides us with a number of assupmtions to consider as we build our tool further.

+Calulating emissions from cars - (number of miles driven per week for vehicle #1 * weeks in a year) / average household fuel efficiency of vehicle #1 * pounds of CO2 emitted per gallon * emissions of greenhouse gases other than CO2)

+Assumptions from passenger cars:

++ Pounds of CO2 emitted per gallon of gasoline : 19.6 lbCO2/gallon
++ Ratio of other GHG emissions to CO2 : 1.01 lbCO2e/lbCO2

 ## List of References
 [Global Footprint Network](https://www.footprintnetwork.org/resources/data/)